microsoft/playwright-python/README.md

 ⚠️ **EXPERIMENTAL** ⚠️

-This is a Python3 version of the [https://github.com/microsoft/playwright](https://github.com/microsoft/playwright) project.
+This is a Python 3 version of the [https://github.com/microsoft/playwright](https://github.com/microsoft/playwright) project.
 In only contains initial stub implementation with **NO** tests.
 It can not be used in production yet.

 # Install